MrRade/TextAdventureGame-v2.0/README.md

 # TextAdventureGame-v2.0

 This is the new text adventure game based on our old game.
-We created the old game during our studies at hszg.de.
+We created the old game during our studies at [HSZG](https://www.hszg.de/).

 ## How it works.